Durkan agrees to make Seattle police-accountability reforms ‘top priorities’ — but not right away

 But in court papers filed Thursday night, the deadline to respond to Robart’s request for a blueprint to regain compliance, city attorneys informed the judge the mayor is willing to make changes in the disciplinary and appeal process “top priorities” — but not until the next round of negotiations begin early next year over a new contract in 2021.

-In the meantime, the lawyers said, the city would launch an in-depth, nationwide study of best police-accountability practices in 20 cities, guided by a Chicago-based consulting firm at an undisclosed cost.
+In the meantime, the lawyers said, the city would conduct an in-depth, nationwide study of best police-accountability practices in 20 cities, guided by a Chicago-based consulting firm at an undisclosed cost.

-“The City … believes that the assessment will benefit the Seattle Police Department (SPD) and increase public confidence,” they wrote, noting the review would be consistent with past assessments of other parts of the consent decree.
+“The City … believes that the assessment will benefit the Seattle Police Department (SPD) and increase public confidence,” they wrote, noting the review would be consistent with past assessments that helped shape other parts of the consent decree.

 Whether Robart accepts that premise — which is strongly opposed by the city’s Community Police Commission (CPC) and others as unnecessary and redundant in light of years of local reform work — remains to be seen.